bkuri/vfab/docs/user-guide.md

 ### 10.6 Integration with External Systems

-Connect ploTTY monitoring to your existing infrastructure.
+Connect vfab monitoring to your existing infrastructure.

 **Slack integration:**
 ```python